 "Ingredients" is a story about a wizard's apprentice gathering the ingredients for a spell.
 It was first published in a limited-edition hardcover anthology called Marion Zimmer Bradley's Fantasy Worlds.
 The book was edited by Marion Zimmer Bradley and Rachel E. Holmen, and limited to 300 signed and numbered copies published by the Marion Zimmer Bradley Literary Works Trust, ISBN 0-9665958-0-7.

 It's set in the World of Ethshar.
-The Ethshar series consists so far of thirteen novels and eleven shorter works.
+The Ethshar series consists so far of fourteen novels and eleven shorter works.

 "Ingredients" is copyright 1998 by Lawrence Watt Evans.